 - City life has an advanced and well-equipped environment.
-People migrate to cities because of better job opportunities, stability and a decent income which is a lack in villages.
+People migrate to cities because of better job opportunities, stability and a decent income which is still a dream in villages.

-- Cities have a huge number of schools, colleges or universities established.
-Hence, the city folks get proper quality education which is a primary factor for standard living.
+- Cities have a vast number of schools, colleges and universities.
+Hence, people in cities get proper quality education which is a primary factor for a quality life.

 - Better transportation, sanitation, availability of water and drainage systems are seen in cities.
 The drainage of polluted water goes through treatment before getting dumped in lakes or rivers.
 This keeps a small check on pollution too.

-- Medical help is at fingertips when required.
+- Medical help is at our fingertips.
 There are a number of hospitals and clinics and well-equipped doctors and nurses for people in need.